lewislea/Vehicle_Maintenance_Rails_Site/README.md

 ##Purpose
 ------
+June 12, 2013
-This is a rails site that is being built as a capstone project for Nashville Software School.
+This is a site that is being built as a capstone project for Nashville Software School.
+We have been working in Rails for about 2 weeks and our charge is to build a simple, full featured web appliation using Ruby on Rails.

 ##Features
 ------